Baldwin RF-16: Delaware and Hudson 1205 and 1216

 By August 1974, all but two of the Monongahela Railway units, what were to become 1205 and 1216, had been sold for scrap.
-The final pair were to be scrapped by GE, but were saved when the Delaware and Hudson Railroad purchased both units from the scrap dealer in exchange for an equal value of scrap steel.
+The final pair were to be scrapped by GE, but were saved when the Delaware and Hudson Railroad acquired both units from the scrap dealer in exchange for an equal value of scrap steel.
 They were used in freight service and in passenger excursion service on the D&H until April 1978.

 In April they were purchased by Castolite Corporation, a locomotive leasing firm.
 The pair was leased for use on the Michigan Northern Railway in 1979 before being moved to the Escanaba and Lake Superior Railroad (ELS).
 The E&LS used #1216 for a short time in mid-1979, and a photo exists of it operating near Turner, Michigan.
 It was used in freight service again in the fall of 1982, but its crankshaft broke not long after.
 Both #1216 and #1205 have been stored since that time on E&LS property in Escanaba and Wells, Michigan, inaccessible to the public.

 On January 10, 2020, Trains Magazine reported that the two surviving units will be going to a museum for preservation, but subsequent 2021 reporting revealed that a full restoration was economically unfeasible at that time.

 On December 2, 2021, the E&LS 1216 was moved from storage in Escanaba, Michigan to a shop at the railroad's headquarters in Wells, Michigan to free up space for freight car cleaning at the Escanaba car shop.